PerttuHamalainen/LLMCode/readme.md

 Preferences about AI use vary&mdash;LLMCode supports multiple workflows with varying degrees of automation:

 - Prefer to do manual analysis?
-Our data visualization tools might still be useful in immersing oneself in one's data.
-LLMCode can also be used to check for the consistency of your manual data coding.
+Our data visualization tools might still be useful in familiarizing oneself with the data.
+Furthermore, LLMCode can also be used to check for the consistency of your manual data coding.
 - Prefer to do manual analysis but have too much data?
 Try using LLMCode to highlight or extract relevant text passages to speed up the analysis.
-- Like to do manual analysis, but have limited time or your brain gets fried after enough hours?
-Code as much data as you can and let LLMCode handle the rest.
+- Would like to do manual analysis, but have limited time or your brain gets fried after enough hours?
+Code as much data as you can and let LLMCode handle the rest, using your hand-coded data for guidance and validation.
 - Are you an industry user researcher looking for quick results?
-LLMCode can also run automatically based on a few coding examples and produce a report of the key themes, although we do not recommend this for academic research where reliability is paramount.
+LLMCode can also run automatically based on a few coding examples and produce a report of the key themes.

 ### How to use

-#### Step 1: Setup an OpenAI account if you don't have an Aalto Azure OpenAI API key
+#### Step 1: Setup an OpenAI account if you don't have oneself
+You can also use an Aalto Azure OpenAI API key and skip these steps, although the Aalto API is slower and vanilla OpenAI API is more convenient for trying out the tutorials below.
 1. Create an OpenAI account at [https://platform.openai.com](https://platform.openai.com).
 2. Go to the account management page
 3. Choose "Billing" and buy a fixed amount of usage (at least 1€) or setup continuous billing (with a monthly quota for safety reasons)